prototypefund/sensorimotor-libsensorimotor-arduino/doc/assembly.md

 ## Assembling the board

 After you aquired a base board with all SMD components pre-soldered, some final assembly is required.
-For this you'll need a 220μF Capacitor
+For this you'll need:

+- a 220μF Capacitor
-2x 4-Pin Molex Spox mini plugs
+- 2x 4-Pin Molex Spox mini plugs
-a 6x2 pin dupont ISP-Header
+- a 6x2 pin dupont ISP-Header
-a 2x4 pin I2C header
+- a 2x4 pin I2C header
-a thermistor (optional)
+- a thermistor (optional)

 Solder the capacitor into the designated holes from the backside (watch the correct polarity!)